Lower Saxony: Economy

 Radioactive waste is frequently transported in the area to the city of Salzgitter, for the deep geological repository Schacht Konrad and between Schacht Asse II in the Wolfenbüttel district and Lindwedel and Höfer.

 Manufacturing is another large part of the regional economy.
 Despite decades of gradual downsizing and restructuring, the carmaker Volkswagen with its five production plants within the state's borders still remains the single biggest private-sector employer, its world headquarters in Wolfsburg.
 Due to the Volkswagen Law, which has recently been ruled illegal by the European Union's high court, the state of Lower Saxony is still the second-largest shareholder, owning 20.3% of the company.
 Thanks to the importance of car manufacturing in Lower Saxony, a thriving supply industry is centred around its regional focal points.
 Other mainstays of the Lower Saxon industrial sector include aviation (the region of Stade is called CFK-Valley), shipbuilding (such as Meyer Werft), biotechnology, and steel.
 Medicine plays a major role; Hanover and Göttingen have two large University Medical Schools and hospitals, and Otto Bock in Duderstadt is the largest producer of prosthetics and associated componentry in the world.

 The service sector has gained importance following the demise of manufacturing in the 1970s and 1980s.
-Important branches today are the tourism industry with TUI AG in Hanover, one of Europe's largest travel companies, as well as trade and telecommunication.
+Important branches today are the tourism industry with TUI AG in Hanover, one of Europe's largest travel companies, as well as trade and telecommunications.
 Hanover is one of Germany's main hubs for insurance and financial-services companies, for example Talanx and Hannover Re.

 In October 2018, the Lower Saxony unemployment rate stood at 5.0% and was marginally higher than the national average.